highfivecode/guides/index/DjangoCrashCourse.md

 $ python manage.py runserver
 ```

-Starts a lightweight development Web server on the local machine.
+This starts a lightweight development Web server on the local machine.
 By default, the server runs on port 8000 on the IP address 127.0.0.1.
 Open a browser and type in '127.0.0.1:8000' or 'localhost:8000'.
 You should your first django powered web page!

 Press ctrl + c to quit the server.